Programmatic SEO for B2B SaaS: When It Works and When It Doesn't

 These follow the pattern: “Your Product + [Integration Partner].”
 If your platform connects with 50+ tools, each integration deserves its own page targeting searches like “[your product] [integration] integration” and “[integration] + [your category].”

 HubSpot has thousands of these.
 Each page includes a description of the integration, specific use cases, setup instructions, and a CTA.
-The key to making integration pages work is unique content per page — not just swapping the partner name in and out of the same paragraph.
+The key to making integration pages work is unique content per page.
+Not just swapping the partner name in and out of the same paragraph.

 What you need: a database of integration partners, specific feature descriptions for each integration, actual use case data (ideally from customer usage patterns), and setup documentation.